 Applying for federal trademark registration is typically a wise investment for individuals and businesses.
 The benefits that come with registration, including nationwide exclusivity to use your mark in connection with your goods or services, can be extremely valuable.
-But, the trademark registration process can be confusion.
+But, the trademark registration process can be confusing.
 This post explains the trademark registration process for applications submitted on a Section 1(a) use in commerce basis.

 The Trademark Registration Process